github/semantic/README.md

 **NOTE**: _This repository is no longer supported or updated by GitHub.
-If you wish to continue to develop this code yourself, we recommend you fork it._</code>
+If you wish to continue to develop this code yourself, we recommend you fork it._

 # Semantic